 Also Read: Landour Hills All weather tourist spot

 Chakrata Cantonment was established in 1869 by Colonel Hume of the British Army.
 Chakrata Cantonment Board is situated at a distance of 90 km from Dehradun.
 Chakrata is blessed with immense natural beauty.
-Situated in the tribal area “Jaunsar Bawar”, it is surrounded by Yamuna and Tons rivers on both sides from the tribal area.
+Situated in the tribal area “Jaunsar Bawar”, it is surrounded by Yamuna and Tons rivers on both sides of the tribal area.
 The region formed from a part of the princely state of the Raja of Sirmaur which was conquered by the Gorkhas, who were expelled by the British in 1854.

 Apart from being the permanent residence of the Special Frontier Force, this cantonment is used for training Indian Security Agency Research and Analysis Wing (RAW) officers.
 Chakrata is known for its dense forests, greenery, and pleasant weather.